jkhanson93/PuffinStats/README.md

 # PuffinStats

 ## About this project: ##
 Puffin, my cat, is a liar.
 I made this app to prove he's full of it.
-This app keeps track of the last time he was fed.
+This app keeps track of the last time he was fed and had his box cleaned/changed.

 ## Technology Used:
 - Flask